centrica-engineering/nucleus-docs/docs/components/ns-calendar.md

 > Displays a single month in an interactive calendar table

-ns-calendar should be used inside of other components that are required to display dates in a calendar.
+ns-calendar should be used inside components that are required to display dates in a calendar layout.

 The component allows user to:
 - View dates in a month as a calendar layout